SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/basics.md

       circuit.
 For example, if a circuit is in state $|01\rangle$, it means that qubit 1 is in state $|0\rangle$ and qubit 2 is in state $|1\rangle$.

-## Circuit Simulation
+## Circuit Simulations
-We can verify that our circuit performs as expected by simulating it on our local machine.
+We can verify that our circuit performs as expected by simulating it on our local machine:
 ```jldoctest basics
 simulate(c)
 # output